 "If I have to climb up to the top of a mountain in Nuristan, in Afghanistan, and if I have someone who is classified as clinically obese, they are potentially going to be a liability for me on that patrol," said Army Command Sgt.
 Maj.
 John Troxell, the military’s top noncommissioned officer and the senior enlisted adviser to Joint Chiefs Chairman Gen. Joseph Dunford.

 Troxell said today’s force is combat ready, but he believes the obesity trends are troubling, and demand careful consideration from senior leaders.
 "I don’t think it’s a clear readiness concern right now.
 But I think it’s something that needs our attention.
 And we really have to look across our services at what we’re doing every morning or every day to prepare the men and women for what could be the worst day of their life," Troxell said in a recent interview.

-Top Pentagon health officials say the obesity increase is nothing to worry about.
+Some military leaders worry that overweight troops could be a liability if they are wounded in combat.
+(Defense Department photo) Top Pentagon health officials say the obesity increase is nothing to worry about.
 Dr. Terry Adirim, the deputy assistant secretary of defense for health services policy and oversight, suggested there may, in fact, be no real increase in obesity.
 She called it a "quote-unquote increase," and said the data may just reflect the fact military doctors are more aware of obesity and for that reason flagging it more often in official health records.

 "A physician who is now more aware about nutrition and fitness, they may be diagnosing it more than previous years. ...
 You can’t tell from these numbers exactly what it is that is accounting for these apparent increases," Adirim said.